WATER-TO-GO, AN AMAZING BOTTLE

 • The bottle is affordable.
 I paid around 40 euros for a 0.75L bottle, including one filter.
 There is also a 0.5L bottle.

 • The filters last long.
-Mine can be used for 2 months or 200 L. I brought 2 spare filters for later this trip.
+Mine can be used for 2 months or 200 L. I brought 2 spare filters for this trip.

 • I support the mission and vision of the company.

-WATER-TO-GO, HOW IT WORKS
+HOW IT WORKS

 So how can this bottle with its tiny filter perform it’s magic?
 I tried to write a good summary, but that did not work.
-Therefore I copied the following text from the official Water-to-go website:
+Therefore I copied the following text from the official website:

 “Our reusable, BPA free water bottles contains our own unique 3-in-1 filtration technology effectively providing clean safe drinking water from any non-salt water source around the world.